taskcluster/taskcluster-provisioning-simulator/README.md

 * `startupDelay` -- time, in ms, between creation of the worker and the first call to `queue.claimWork`
 * `interTaskDelay` -- time, in ms, after a task during which the worker is unavailable for a new task (idle timeout starts after the delay is complete)
 * `idleTimeout` -- maximum time the worker will remain idle
-* `capacity` -- number of tasks this worker can execute in parallel (must be 1 right now)
+* `capacity` -- number of tasks this worker can execute in parallel
 * `utility` -- speedup factor of this worker (the worker's time to complete a task is duration ÷ utility) (must be 1 right now)

 A worker has a `name` property giving a unique name for the worker.